selfup/rejs/README.md

 ### How to Use:

+Using RESTful verbs to help explain from a high level what is happening.

+This is not a server.

+This is a database that writes and reads files on the server.

 * (POST) Create a table: `rejs.createTable('tablename')`
 * (POST) Add data to table: `rejs.newData('tablename', dataObject)`
 * (DELETE) Delete data by ID in a table: `rejs.deleteById('tablename', '2')`